 You can use this product for your dog but it’s unlikely to be needed.

 Further, dogs generally shouldn’t be given human formulated over-the-counter medications, especially without consulting a vet first.
 This goes for Pepto Bismol as well.

 There may also be better alternatives to Pepto Bismol.
 But if your vet gave you the okay, be sure to confirm with them on how much to give your dog, and in what intervals.

 If you’re concerned that this is a serious problem and not just a tummy ache, you should be contacting your vet anyway.

 OTC Medications & Dogs

-The reason you don’t want to get into the habit of playing doctor and administering your own medication like Pepto Bismol or Kaopectate to your dog is that these weren’t created with dogs in mind.
-Dogs are a different species than us and their bodies have evolved differently than ours.
-Even though they have the same basic functions like eating, digesting, and pooping, their internal make-up is not the same.
-You may think that it’s harmless to take a trial and error approach with them, but it is something that you don’t want to do as a responsible owner.
+Don’t get into the habit of playing doctor and administering medications like Pepto Bismol or Kaopectate to your dog because these weren’t created with dogs in mind.
+Dogs are very different and, likewise, their bodies have evolved differently than ours.
+Even though they have the same basic functions like eating, digesting, and pooping, their internal make-up isn’t the same.

+Taking a trial and error approach is something that you don’t want to do as a responsible owner.

 Pepto can be used for dogs but we are cautious about recommending it.
 Veterinarians can more effectively help you with important decisions regarding your dog’s health.
 You don’t need to alert them to every little thing that’s wrong but you should contact them if you are seeing your dog behave in ways that aren’t normal.
 This applies to long term digestive problems which, at first glance, you may have considered using Pepto for treatment.